+Herbal medicines have been in use since the beginning of time.
 The Western world has virtually gone completely away from traditional medicine, as modern medicine has taken over.
-Western doctors are much more comfortable with giving a pill than to use natural medicines.
+Western doctors are much more comfortable with giving a pill than to use natural herbs.

 What I want to make is a garden with plants believed to have healing properties.

 I will also tell about the healing properties of the various plants I find through my studies.
 I will only use information I have been able to confirm through several sources.
-For each article, I will indicate from where I have my information.
+For each article, I will indicate from where I have my data.

-I will once more stress the fact, that it is not my intention to make herbal medicine site, I am not a herbalist nor a doctor, I only want to share how I make my tropical herbal garden.
+I will once more stress the fact that it is not my intention to make herbal medicine site, I am not a herbalist nor a doctor, I only want to share how I make my tropical herbal garden.
 If you are feeling sick go to the doctor 🙂